 The John Ellerman Foundation is offering grants of between £10,000 and £50,000 per year for up to 3 years to UK registered charities with an income of between £100,000 and £10m.
 The funding will prioritise projects that can make a national impact or local initiatives that can be upscaled to a country level.
 Organisations that are eligible should take an evidence-based approach to improve the natural environment and understand the significance of habitats on both human wellbeing and the impact that people have on nature.
 There is no deadline to apply for this fund. - Workplace Charging Scheme for state-funded education institutions (UK Government)

-A grant for state-funded education institutes to provide support towards the costs of purchase, infrastructure and installation of electric vehicle chargepoints.
+This extended grant for state-funded education institutes provides support towards the costs of purchase, infrastructure and installation of electric vehicle chargepoints.
 Applicants can get 75% off the cost to buy and install chargepoints up to a maximum of £2500 per socket and up to 40 sockets across all sites (this includes any applications made previously through the Workplace Charging Scheme).
-Funding is confirmed until 31 March 2025. - Grant funding for community projects near landfill sites (Biffa Award)
+Funding is confirmed until 31 March 2026. - Grant funding for community projects near landfill sites (Biffa Award)

 The Biffa Award has several grant themes Rebuilding Biodiversity, Community Buildings, Recreation and Cultural Facilities.
 Eligible organisations must be fully constituted, charitable or not-for-profit with no share capital.
 The application value must be between £10,000 and £75,000.
 Each theme has its own eligibility criteria and all must benefit the whole community. - Funding for small organisations that will make a big impact on communities, people or the environment (Matthew Good Foundation)